 You can select one outfit set or two!
-Most of my clients who choose two outfits will bring one “wow” dress, and then another slightly more casual dress that has a “date night” feel.
+Some of my clients who choose two outfits will bring one “wow” dress, and then another slightly more casual dress that has a “date night” feel.
 But if you want to bring two “wow” dresses and forgo the more casual dress altogether, give yourself permission to do it!
 The camera loves runway-esque apparel and so do I!